Magnetic Resonance Imaging

 3.)
 Is there movement or loosening of spine implants during MRI?

 Movement of spine implants represents only a “potential risk” during an MRI.
-The surgeons at the Center for Spinal Disorders use contemporary spine implants that are non-magnetic and, therefore, not subject to any forces in magnetic fields.
+The surgeons at the Center for Spine & Orthopedics use contemporary spine implants that are non-magnetic and, therefore, not subject to any forces in magnetic fields.
 On the other hand, significant ferromagnetism has been observed in aneurysm clips, hemostatic clips, biopsy needles, vascular clamps, dental implants, and heart valve prosthesis.

 4.)
 How safe are spine implants with MR Imaging?

 Contemporary spine implants are non-magnetic.
 MRI in this case does not pose any difficulties.

 5.)
 How can the magnetic properties of implant materials be measured and compared?

 The magnetic permeability and susceptibility are a measure for the magnetic properties of a material.
 The susceptibility determines how much a material is magnetized when it is placed in a magnetic field.

 6.)
 What are imaging artifacts?